jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 <canvas id="canvas-2" width="200" height="200"></canvas>

-the next thing we'll need is a function that takes a `grid`, an `x` position, and a `y` position, and tells us whether or not the cell at that `x,y` position will be alive this round
+the next thing we'll need is a function that takes a `grid`, an `x` position, and a `y` position, and tells us whether or not the cell at that `x, y` position will be alive this round

 <pre><code class="cljs" data-preamble='(reset! canvas-id "canvas-3")'>